IDAHO SPRINGS, COLORADO

 The route was through Arapaho National Forest and was absolutely gorgeous.
 I thought many times about dismounting to take photos.
 But wanting to make good time and the absence of a good camera made me soldier on.
 I had just two bottles of water with me and every mile when I saw the mile marker I took a drink as I tried to ration the water I had with me.
 I wasn’t sure if I was climbing 14 or 28 miles and that affected how, and when, I drank.

 Mostly when I ride I catch other cyclists and the few times I am passed it can be demoralizing.
-Around the seven mile marker I was passed by a cyclist.
+Around the seven-mile marker I was passed by a cyclist.
 Then around Mile 10 I was passed by two more guys.
 This was getting old.
 They were seemingly telling me how old I was.

 I didn’t have a computer on the bike but had started my watch.
-I had started at a 5-minute/mile pace but did not expect to maintain that as the grade increased and the air got thinner.
+I had started at a 5-minute/mile pace (12 mph) but did not expect to maintain that as the grade increased and the air got thinner.
 The elevation at the start in Idaho Springs was 7,524 feet (2,293 meters).

 I caught the two cyclists who passed me as they had stopped for a rest.
 I borrowed a bike tool to lower my seat.
 It had been too high which prevented me from getting into a good cycling rhythm.
 I also learned that they were with a group and were the only two who could go off the front.
-The rest couldn’t keep up with them so at least they didn’t pass me.
+The rest couldn’t keep up with them so at least the group didn’t pass me.

 I went in the store and bought another bottle of water for the next 14 miles — to the summit of Mt.
 Evans.
 This would be the only stop I would make and I wouldn’t call it a rest stop.
 It was necessary to fix my seat and get more water.
 Total time off the bike was only three minutes.
 Riding time to the lodge had been 99 minutes.